sshane/Konverter/README.md

   - Dense
   - Dropout
     - Will be ignored during inference (SNPE 1.19 does NOT support dropout with Keras!)
+  - SimpleRNN
+    - Batch predictions do not currently work correctly.
 - Activations:
   - ReLU
   - Sigmoid